ipython/ipython/docs/source/interactive/public_server.rst

 ------------

-When behind a proxy, especially if your system or browser is set to autodetect the proxy, the Notebook app might fail to connect to the server's websockets, and present you with a warning at startup.
+When behind a proxy, especially if your system or browser is set to autodetect the proxy, the notebook web application might fail to connect to the server's websockets, and present you with a warning at startup.
 In this case, you need to configure your system not to use the proxy for the server's address.

 For example, in Firefox, go to the Preferences panel, Advanced section, Network tab, click 'Settings...', and add the address of the notebook server